 Tears filled her eyes as she heard the gate slam behind him.

-She would have liked to tell him how proud she was of him, but he used his education as a weapon against her.
-The only thing left was to cook for him and even that was thrown back at her.
+She would have liked to tell him how proud she was of him, but she sensed this ever-present hostility against her.
+Even when she made the effort to make him a lovely dinner he threw it back at her.

 “There’s a cafe across from Dunnes,” Shaun suggested, not daring to hug her.

 She followed without a word, pushing through crowds of Christmas shoppers.
 They sat at the only free table, which was strewn with dirty dishes.
-A queue of people, trays in hand, stood impatiently in line.
 The air was heavy with the smell of chips and cigarette smoke.

-“How could you send me such a letter?” she demanded.
+“How could you send me such a letter?” she sobbed.